Geraldo Perdomo Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Geraldo Perdomo (.457 on-base percentage in past 10 games, 56 points above season-long percentage), battle starter Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .378 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Anthony DeSclafani on the hill, on June 25 at 4:05 PM ET.

-In his most recent game, he went 1-for-5 with a double against the Giants.
+In his last game, he had two hits (going 2-for-5) against the Giants.

 Geraldo Perdomo Game Info & Props vs. the Giants